rustyb/spaceinvaders/_posts/info/2013-06-03-extra-info.md

 ---

 ## Useful Information
-**On this page you will find additional useful information that may not be included in the competition brief.
+**On this page you will find additional useful information, that may not be included in the competition brief.
 It will be updated on a regular basis so make sure to check back for updates.**

 ## Useful Websites:
 - [Dublin City Planning Dept](http://www.dublincity.ie/Planning/Pages/Planning.aspx)